 In no particular order.

 Did you know that Rogerio Ceni, a Brazillian goalkeeper, scored 131 goals?

 This is the most goals any goalkeeper can score.

 Apparently, Rogerio is also a penalty and free-kick specialist so he was always given the task of taking the free-kicks for his team, Sao Paolo FC.

 He scored most of his goals from free-kicks!

-There is no doubt that the goalkeeper is an important player in the soccer team.
+There is no doubt that the goalkeeper is an important player on the soccer team.

-They are very instrumental in mobilizing the defense and keep out the attackers from scoring goals.
+They are very instrumental in mobilizing the defense and keeping the attackers from scoring goals.